GatoGraphQL/GatoGraphQL/README.md

   0: Use the original name of each module.
 1: Use both.
 2: Use the base36 counter number.

 - `POP_SERVER_TEMPLATEDEFINITION_USENAMESPACES` (_true|false_): If the template definition type is set to 2, then we can set namespaces for each plugin, to add before each template definition.
-It is needed for decentralization, so that different website can communicate with each other without conflict, mangling all templates definitions the same way.
+It is needed for decentralization, so that different websites can communicate with each other without conflict, mangling all template definitions the same way.
 (Otherwise, having different plugins activated will alter the mangling counter, and produce different template definitions).

 - `POP_SERVER_COMPACTJSKEYS` (_true|false_): Common keys from the JSON code sent to the front-end are replaced with a compact string.
 Output response will be smaller.